 What People Are Saying

 All I can say is YES!!
-As a mom of 2 boys who also works with tons of mamas/soon to be mamas, THIS is the book I will be recommending to them all.
-This guide takes the stress out of sifting through mountains of information, and brings it back to what really matters.
+As a mom of 2 boys who also works with tons of mamas/soon to be mamas, THIS is the book and series I will be recommending to them all.
+It takes the stress out of sifting through mountains of information, and brings it back to what really matters.
 So many of us mamas want to read the internet to the very end looking for the answers, and it creates so much unnecessary anxiety.
 We don't need all the answers in the early days, we need to know the basics and this guide is perfect — just enough to get you prepared while keeping you mentally calm.
 And let's be honest, isn't that all we really need?!

 Eizabeth Kilzi